ghiculescu/ios-bootcamp/make-an-app-session-1.md

 # 1.4 Auto-tock (Clock with Interface Builder and Autolayout)

-In the simulator hit cmd-left_arrow.
+In the simulator hit **⌘+Left Arrow(←)**.
 The position for the time is wrong.
 Let's hit the view debugger view again.

 The window and view controller's view have been updated, but the label's location hasn't been updated.
 We could hook into view update locations and update the location programmatically, but right now, we'll look into Autolayout, UIKit's layout engine using Storyboards in Interface Builder.

-Go to Main.storyboard.
+Go to **Main.storyboard**.
 The white screen you can see is the ViewController being initialised automatically for us in the AppDelegate, and in the ViewController.

-We're going to re-create the clock screen we made programatically, and introduce the date underneath to show where Autolayout really shines: text in more complex view hierarchies.
+We're going to re-create the clock screen we made programatically and introduce the date underneath to show where Autolayout really shines: text in more complex view hierarchies.

 Add two Label objects (UILabels) by dragging them out of the Object Library and onto the ViewController.
 The Object Library should be visible in the bottom half of the Utilities pane.
 If it's not visible, click on the home button icon in the separator between the top and bottom halves of the Utilities pane.